egel-lang/soul/README.md

 very problematic as a model of computation but Soul gets around that with two tricks:

-1. Treat the stack as random access memory
+1. Treat the stack as random access memory.
 2. Words rewrite to their definition but whenever a constant integer or text is found on top of the stack, that gets swapped with whatever is underneath.